FACorreiaa/loci-client/README.md

-# Loci — the plan that knows what changed today
+# Loci is the plan that knows what changed today

 Every AI can write you an itinerary.
 Loci is the one that knows the museum is shut for a public holiday, the transit strike is on, and what the trip actually